Widow in Newfoundland with a $1M Estate: Cottage Capital Gains and Probate Fees in 2026

 Could the estate split the PRE across both properties — designating the cottage for some years and the home for others?
 Yes, but it rarely helps.
 Splitting means each property gets a partial exemption, and the total tax saved is almost always less than fully sheltering the property with the larger per-year gain.
 Run the T2091(IND) math both ways.
 On Helen's numbers, full designation to the home wins.

-The Cottage Capital Gain: $300K Across Both Tiers of the 2026 Inclusion Rate
+The Cottage Capital Gain: $300K at the Flat 50% Inclusion Rate

 With no spouse to receive a section 70(6) rollover and the PRE allocated to the St. John's home, the full $300,000 cottage gain hits Helen's terminal return under section 70(5).
-This is where the 2026 two-tier inclusion rate matters.
+In 2026, Canada's capital gains inclusion rate is a flat 50% for individuals — the 66.67% increase proposed in June 2024 was deferred in January 2025 and cancelled outright by the Carney government on March 21, 2025.
+It never took effect.

 The math, step by step: